 If you’re reading this, then you’re thinking about taking the GRE without studying.
-In fact, you’re thinking twice about it—as you should be.
-Going in ‘cold’ could make you less likely to earn your best score and, thus, more likely to limit the schools that will accept you—or else more likely to study (finally), retake the exam, and raise your score before applying (deadlines permitting).
+In fact, you’re thinking twice about it.
+As you should be.
+Going in cold could make you less likely to earn your best score.
+Thus, limiting the schools that will accept you meaning you’re more likely to actually study, retake the exam, and raise your score before applying, deadlines permitting.
 Still tempted to skip the prep and just take the test?
 Keep reading.

-The cost to register for the GRE just rose to $205.
-(For comparison, the last time you paid to take an admissions exam it was probably the SAT or the ACT; either of those will run you at most $55.)
-What’s more, if you can’t schedule the test at a convenient time or location, you may face significant travel costs or, if you have to skip work, lost wages.
+The cost to register for the GRE is $205 in most parts of the world.
+For comparison, the last time you paid to take an admissions exam it was probably the SAT or the ACT; either of those will run you at most $55.
+What’s more, if you can’t schedule the test at a convenient time or location, you may face significant travel costs or if you have to skip work, lost wages.

 But suppose none of that worries you.
 Perhaps you’re near a testing center with lots of openings and you qualify for a 50% reduced fee.
 Maybe you’ve looked at the price of some GRE prep courses and you figure a dry run at the exam will cost you less and benefit you more.
 You’ll get the experience of taking the test and, if needed, can retake it and use ScoreSelect—ETS’s “pick which scores you report” service—to hide your first attempt from schools.

 You only need a few hours and zero dollars to take a real GRE.
-Download PowerPrep, the free GRE practice software from ETS, maker of the exam, then block off about three-and-a-half hours to take a test and review your Quant and Verbal scores.
-(Sadly, an Analytical Writing (AW) score isn’t free.
-If you think you might need one, read this review of ETS’ paid AW scoring service.
+Download PowerPrep, the free GRE practice software from ETS, and block off about three-and-a-half hours to take a test and review your Quant and Verbal scores.
+Sadly, an Analytical Writing (AW) score isn’t free, but if you think you might need one, read this review of ETS’ paid AW scoring service.
 Also, although PowerPrep has an answer key, it lacks explanations.
 But don’t fret.
-Here are free PowerPrep Quant solutions.)
+Here are free PowerPrep Quant solutions.